madprops/grop/README.md

 Properties read from ~/.config/grop/mygroup1

+>grop swap mygroup1

+Interactive mode to swap two windows from a group

+Same point and Ctrl mechanic

+This is still experimental

 ## About

 I made this for KDE Plasma since there are no independent workspaces per monitor.